statamic/migrator/README.md

     - While we hope to automate most of the common tedious stuff for you, anything more custom may need to be manually migrated.
 Checkout the [upgrade guide](https://statamic.dev/upgrade-guide) for more info on breaking changes.

-8) When you are finished and happy, feel free to delete your `site` and asset container folders from your v3 project root, and then run the following command:
+8) When you are finished and happy, feel free to delete your `site` and asset container folders from your v3 project root, and then run the following commands:

     ```
     composer remove statamic/migrator --dev
+    composer update
     ```

 9) Order pizza! 🍕 🤘 😎